 Some of the best New Jersey hikes with waterfalls are listed below.
 For best results, do these hikes in the spring or after a recent heavy rain for maximum water flow.

 View more waterfall hikes on this site, as well as visit The Waterfall Record and The Waterfalls of NJ for lists of waterfalls around the state.
 For a book with hikes to waterfalls in New Jersey, Pennsylvania, and Maryland check out “Waterfalls of the Mid-Atlantic States“.

 Visit NJ’s highest waterfall plus Crater Lake and Hemlock Pond.
-The falls are 200’ high and require no hiking to see it, but elaborate stairs can be climbed to get other views.
+The falls require no hiking to see it, but elaborate stairs can be climbed to get other views.
 To make a longer hike, head steeply uphill to meet up with the Appalachian Trail to Crater Lake, then to Hemlock Pond.
 Hike it.

 The cascades are the star of this hike.
 Choose from several hike lengths that serve up a bit-o-everything: streams, water cascades, mines (closed), ridge hiking with views of rural Jersey, a fire tower, lush trails, rhododendron tunnels, and a swamp.
 Hike it.

 Chikahoki Falls can be found in Norvin Green State Forest, in the Jersey Highlands.
 This route takes in Chikahoki Falls, Otter Hole, and an awesome viewpoint at Wyanokie High Point with 360° views of the area, including NYC on a clear day.
 Hike it.

 Nice, large cascades can be found on Apshawa Brook.
 Enjoyable hike that includes scenic views over the Jersey Highlands and Butler reservoir, plus waterfalls, a dam, ruins… and even a brief glimpse of the NYC skyline.
 Hike it.